Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

 \paragraph{Gamma noise}

-The third comparative study is performed on the same dataset with multiplicative Gamma noise, accordingly to the the methodology described in Section~\ref{sec:pareto}.
+The third comparative study is performed on the same data set with multiplicative Gamma noise, accordingly to the the methodology described in Section~\ref{sec:pareto}.
 We use $N = \epsilon \frac{\|X\|_F}{\|\tilde{N}\|_F} \tilde{N}$ with $\epsilon = 0.4$ and $\tilde{N}=\frac{N_{\text{IS}}}{\|N_{\text{IS}}\|_F}$.
 For this experiment, we overestimate the number of sources present into the input spectrogram by choosing $r=5$; this allows to highlight the differences between the different NMF variants better.
-Figure~\ref{fig:set4} displays the columns of $W$ (dictionary matrix) and the rows of $H$ for NMF with IS- and KL-divergences, and for DR-NMF with $\Omega = \{0,1\}$.
+Figure~\ref{fig:set4} displays the rows of $H$ for NMF with IS- and KL-divergences, and for DR-NMF with $\Omega = \{0,1\}$.

-KL-NMF identifies five sources among which one has no physical meaning and seems to be a mixture of several notes.
-IS-NMF correctly identifies the three notes, the fourth estimate (common offset) is less accurately estimated in terms of amplitude for the activations but IS-NMF is able to set to zero the fifth estimate which is appealing as it automatically remove an unnecessary component.
-DR-NMF again takes advantage from both divergences as it is able to extract the three notes correctly, the fourth estimate (common offset) is well extracted and the fifth estimate is close to zero.
+KL-NMF identifies five sources among which the third one has no physical meaning and seems to be a mixture of several notes.
+IS-NMF correctly identifies the three notes, the fourth estimate (the hammer) is less accurately estimated in terms of amplitude for the activations but IS-NMF is able to set to zero the fifth estimate which is appealing as it automatically remove an unnecessary component.
+DR-NMF again takes advantage from both divergences as it is able to extract the three notes correctly, the fourth estimate (the hammer) is well extracted and the fifth estimate is close to zero.
 This again illustrates that DR-NMF is robust to different types of noises (in this case, multiplicative Gamma noise).